Georges Méliès: Early film career

 Méliès made 48 films in 1899 as he continued to experiment with special effects, for example in the early horror film Robbing Cleopatra's Tomb.
-The film is not a historical reconstruction of the Egyptian Queen, and instead depicts her mummy being resurrected in modern times.
+The film is not a historical reconstruction of the Egyptian Queen Cleopatra, and instead depicts her mummy being resurrected in the modern era.
 Robbing Cleopatra's Tomb was believed to be a lost film until a copy was discovered in 2005 in Paris.
 That year, Méliès also made two of his most ambitious and well-known films.
 In the summer he made the historical reconstruction The Dreyfus Affair, a film based on the then-ongoing and controversial political scandal, in which the Jewish French Army Captain Alfred Dreyfus was falsely accused and framed for treason by his commanders.
-Méliès was pro-Dreyfus and the film depicts Dreyfus sympathetically as falsely accused and unjustly incarcerated on Devil's Island prison.
+Méliès was pro-Dreyfus and the film depicts Dreyfus sympathetically as falsely accused and unjustly incarcerated on the Devil's Island prison.
 At screenings of the film, fights broke out between people on different sides of the debate and the police eventually banned the final part of the film where Dreyfus returns to prison.

 Later that year, Méliès made the féerie Cinderella, based on Charles Perrault's fairy tale.
 The film was six minutes long and had a cast of over 35 people, including Bleuette Bernon in the title role.
-It was also Méliès' first film with multiple scenes, known as tableaux.
+It was also Méliès's first film with multiple scenes, known as tableaux.
 The film was very successful across Europe and in the United States, playing mostly in fairgrounds and music halls.
-American film distributors such as Siegmund Lubin were especially in need of new material both to attract their audience with new films and to counter Edison's growing monopoly.
-Méliès' films were particularly popular, and Cinderella was often screened as a featured attraction even years after its U.S. release in December 1899.
+American film distributors such as Siegmund Lubin were especially in need of new material, both to attract their audience with new films and to counter Edison's growing monopoly.
+Méliès's films were particularly popular, and Cinderella was often screened as a featured attraction even years after its U.S. release in December 1899.
 Such U.S. filmmakers as Thomas Edison were resentful of the competition from foreign companies and after the success of Cinderella, attempted to block Méliès from screening most films in the U.S.; but they soon discovered the process of creating film dupes (duplicate negatives).
 Méliès and others then established in 1900 the trade union Chambre Syndicale des Editeurs Cinématographiques as a way to defend themselves in foreign markets.
-Méliès was made the first president of the union, serving until 1912, and the Théâtre Robert-Houdin was the group's headquarters.

-Around the same time, Méliès used the financial success of his films to expand the Montreuil studio, which allowed him to create even more elaborate sets and additional storage space for his growing archive of props, costumes and other memorabilia.